“Keep thy heart more than anything that is guarded; for out of it are the issues of life.” (Proverbs 4:23 DBY)

 Joash was hidden in the house of the LORD for six years from the face of Athaliah so that he would not be destroyed with other royal heirs.

-But when Joash was seven years old, Jehoiada the priest brought him out, put the crown on him, gave him the Testimony, and anointed him as the King of Judah in place of Athaliah.
+But when Joash was seven years old, Jehoiada, the priest, brought him out, put the crown on him, gave him the Testimony, and anointed him as the King of Judah instead of Athaliah.

-Afterward, Jehoiada commanded that Athaliah, the wicked usurper, be killed by the guards.
+Afterward, Jehoiada commanded that the guards kill Athaliah, the wicked usurper.
 Jehoiada also made a covenant between himself, the people, and the king that they should be God’s people (2 Kings 11:1-21).

 Though very young, naïve, and inexperienced, King Joash did what was right in the sight of God all the days of Jehoiada, the priest who counseled, instructed, taught, and guided him in the way of the LORD.

 2 Chronicles 24:1-4 – NKJV

 1 Joash was seven years old when he became king, and he reigned forty years in Jerusalem.
 His mother’s name was Zibiah of Beersheba.

 2 Joash did what was right in the sight of the LORD all the days of Jehoiada, the priest.

 3 And Jehoiada took two wives for him, and he had sons and daughters.

 4 Now it happened after this that Joash set his heart on repairing the house of the LORD.